 Super Tropical Cyclone Amphan in Bay of Bengal

-In April 2019 a rare image of two tropical cyclones on the same longitude was captured on Meteosat imagery.
+Rare image of two tropical cyclones on the same longitude captured in April 2019.

 Super Typhoon Lekima